Guide to sharing channels with external organisations

 - Invited organisations can accept or decline the invitation.

 - If accepted, the invitation may need to be approved by someone from both organisations, depending on each organisation's settings.

 Working in a channel shared with external organisations is similar to using other channels in Slack.
 You can identify these channels by the diamond icon next to the name in your channel list.
 Keep reading to learn more about what to expect when working in channels that you’re sharing.

 When a member from an external organisation sends a message in a channel that you're sharing, you'll see their profile photo with their organisation's Slack icon in the bottom right corner.
 You can view certain fields in their profile, but you won't be able to see any status that they've set in their workspace.

 In channels that you're sharing, you can use your workspace’s custom emoji like you would in any other channel.
 Members of external organisations can see your workspace’s customised emoji, but won’t be able to use them in messages or add them as emoji reactions.

 You can send DMs to members from an external organisation if you’re sharing the same channel.
 To create a group DM with members from multiple external organisations, you must share at least one channel with every member that you’re adding to the conversation.

 Use apps and workflows

 Tip: We've taken added precautions to keep your workspace secure when sharing channels with external organisations.
-Visit Security and data policies for shared channels to learn more.
+Visit Slack Connect security and data policies to learn more.